praveenzsp/JsNotes/README.md

 x()
 ```

-In the above example, we can say that the function Y is able to access the variable a with the help of lexical scope.
+In the above example, we can see that the function Y is able to access the variable a with the help of lexical scope.
 And both functions X and Y together form a closure.

 ```
 function x(){